THE DREAMER PROJECT

 Experiment

+The Dreamer Project begins with a simple premise: reality is dreamed within one consciousness.
 From this premise, the Consciousness-First Principles emerged.
-They are not doctrines but working hypotheses: a series of perception shifts that test what changes when mind is seen as cause rather than world as cause.
+They are not doctrines but exploratory premises: shifts in perception that invite us to try what changes when mind is seen as cause rather than world as cause.

 Jump there →